sven-hash/docs/docs/glossary.md

 **Proof-of-Mixing** - The reward of NYM tokens is based on the good quality of service carried out by node operators.

+**Public Key** - A large numerical value that is used to encrypt data.

+**SDK** - Stands for Software Development Kit

 **Sphinx** - A cryptographic message format used to relay anonymised messages within the mixnet, also used by the Lightning Network or something similar.

 **[Socks5](https://en.wikipedia.org/wiki/SOCKS)** - An proxy protocol that exchanges network packets between a client and server through a proxy server.

+**[Service Provider](https://nymtech.net/docs/stable/tutorials/nym-simple-websocket-tutorial/)** - Any type of app that can communicate with the mixnet via a Nym Client.

 **[Validators](https://nymtech.net/docs/stable/run-nym-nodes/nodes/validators/)** - Secures the Nyx blockchain with a staking token, defending the network from attacks.

+**[VPS](https://en.wikipedia.org/wiki/Virtual_private_server)** - Stands for Virtual Private Server.
+Its a virtual machine that acts as an isolated virtual environment on a physical server operated by a cloud, web or internet hosting provider.

 **Zero Knowledge Proofs** - Cryptographic techniques that make it possible to prove something to be true without having to reveal the evidence.